SevenT1123/SevenT1123/README.md

 - I'm currently working on Gryphon Racing 2026 car's dashboard firmware.

 # <p align="center">🌟Fun Fact🌟</p>
 - I'm Vietnamese 🇻🇳.
 I can use Vietnamese and English in professional environment.
+- My name phonetic is /xwaː˧/
 - Other than programming, I have been a beat maker for 4 years under artist name SevenT which is also the name of my digital synthesizer model
 - SevenT was inspired from my preferred name, Steven when I was in English academy in Vietnam.
 <div align="center">